Antoinehoff/ninetails/README.md

-# Ninetails: A 9 gyro-moment based fluid model
+# Ninetails: A 9 Gyro-Moment Based Fluid Model

 Ninetails is a Python-based framework for plasma physics simulations using a high-order fluid model derived from the gyro-moment approach (see Hoffmann et al. 2023).
 The code is designed to simulate plasma instabilities and turbulence in both linear and nonlinear regimes, with support for multiple geometry configurations.